Loading...

 2. When comparing the Quant and DILR sections of the CAT to the Quant section of the XAT (which includes both quant and DI), it is clear that this section of the XAT is easier than the CAT's QUANT and DI.
 This section of the XAT is suitable for aspirants who lack advanced mathematical and intensive calculation skills.

 The Quant Section in XAT requires more analytical thinking than the CAT.
 The questions asked in the XAT cannot be classified into a specific topic and there is no hard and fast rule for determining the solution.
 XAT is a better option for candidates who do not know the formula but have strong analytical thinking skills.
-Many experts believe that XAT is a better exam for smart test takers.
+Many experts believe that XAT is a better MBA exam for smart test takers.

 3. The decision-making section of the XAT is a make-or-break section (there is no such section in the CAT) and is considered quite difficult because it assesses aspirants' ability to solve problems that arise in the workplace.